Bangor International Airport: 21st century

 In 2003, Delta Air Lines added daily connection flights to Cincinnati-Northern Kentucky International Airport and Boston Logan International Airport.
 In 2006, the airline added direct flights to Atlanta Hartsfield–Jackson International Airport aboard McDonnell Douglas MD-88 jets.
 When Delta merged with Northwest Airlines, it dropped service from Bangor to these destinations and replaced them with daily connection flights to New York–LaGuardia Airport and Detroit Wayne County Metropolitan Airport (now discontinued).

-In November 2007, Allegiant Air began offering a few flights to and from Orlando–Sanford International Airport and Saint Petersburg-Clearwater International Airport, a secondary airport near Tampa.
+In November 2007, Allegiant Air began offering flights to Florida.
+Destinations included Orlando–Sanford International Airport, and Saint Petersburg-Clearwater International Airport, a secondary airport near Tampa.

 In April 2008, the airport received a US$2.9 million grant from the Federal Aviation Administration (FAA) to upgrade the terminal building and aviation equipment.
 Started in June 2008 and completed in spring 2009, the construction added passenger space for gates two and three.
 There are also new passenger accommodations beyond the security checkpoint, including bathrooms and food and beverage vendors.

-In summer 2014, Bangor International started a $10 million modernization of the main terminal's first floor.
+In 2014, Bangor International started a $10 million modernization of the main terminal's first floor.
 Construction was slated for completion in spring 2016.

 Most regular flights out of Bangor are connections to relatively close destinations.
 Other kinds of service include World Airways charter flights to cities in or outside the U.S. Most World Airways flights used the Douglas DC-10 until it was replaced with McDonnell-Douglas MD-11s, which generally operate from the mostly unused International Terminal next to the busy domestic terminal.

 British Airways sometimes brings charter flights from London–Heathrow on Boeing 747s or other aircraft.

-North American Airlines, operated by Global Aviation Holdings, Inc., frequently uses Bangor International to transport U.S. troops on Boeing 767-300ERs to Europe.
+North American Airlines, operated by Global Aviation Holdings, Inc., frequently used Bangor International to transport U.S. troops on Boeing 767-300ERs to Europe.
+The airline since went bankrupt.

 On July 8, 2010, ten captured Russian spies (members of the "Illegals Program"), were deported on a government-chartered jet that took off from New York's LaGuardia Airport bound for Vienna International Airport, with a stop in Bangor for fuel.

-In May 2011 Delta Air Lines, the airport's largest carrier, saw a 33% decline in passengers.
+Delta Air Lines, the airports largest carrier saw a 33% decline in passengers in May 2011.

-From 2010 to 2015 an average of about 470,000 passengers boarded at BGR each year.
+Between 2010 to 2015, an average of about 470,000 passengers boarded at the airport each year.

+In 2024, the airport announced a $45 million runway repair project with an estimated completion time of two years, and allocated an additional $14.2 million for upgrades to the post-security terminal areas.